A small selection of people who help keep village life ticking over. There are so many more!

 It is a privilege to work at Eynsham and I am incredibly proud of what the school has achieved particularly with the school being judged as good in September 2019.
 I am particularly enjoying working with members of the community to help continue driving the school forward.

 Parish Councillor since September 2011.

-Don and Sue settled in Eynsham in 1970 - midway between Oxford, where Don reported for the Oxford Mail, and Witney, where Sue was local photographer for the newspaper group (and valued source for the Eynsham Record).
-Her remarkable adventures with the VC10 are recorded here.
+Don and Sue settled in Eynsham in 1970 - Don as reporter for the Oxford Mail and Sue as photographer for the newspaper group.

 After a long battle with ME he took early retirement in 1994; and a couple of years later at the request of the directors embarked on a history of the Oxford Playhouse.
 What he thought would be a two-year doddle turned into a 12-year marathon because all the archives from 1923 to 1956 had vanished: the past could be reclaimed only from old newspapers and magazines.
 The labour of love was finally completed in July 2006, with a doctorate from the University of Leicester.